 He previously wrote the opening episode for the second series of Jimmy McGovern’s ACCUSED for RSJ/BBC1 (starring Sean Bean in an International Emmy and RTS Award-winning and BAFTA-nominated performance as tranvestite teacher, Tracie Tremarco).
 Shaun and Jimmy were nominated for a BAFTA Craft award for the script and Caitlin Moran said in The Times -

 “It was physically affecting — that brilliant, drug-like transcendence where you’re floating inside a story… I can’t remember the last time I was so on the side of someone in a script.”

-Shaun has written three episodes of Moving On and previously wrote an episode of crime drama Justice, both for BBC Daytime, as well as an episode of Stepping Up, a new children`s drama for CBBC.
+Shaun has written four episodes of MOVING ON and previously wrote an episode of crime drama JUSTICE, also for BBC Daytime, as well as an episode of STEPPING UP, a children`s drama for CBBC.

-Shaun's writing career began at the age of 16, when his play William, inspired by The Smiths song of the same name, was produced at London`s Royal Court Theatre Upstairs as part of their Young Writers' Festival, 1986.
+His writing career began at the age of 16, when his play WILLIAM, inspired by The Smiths song of the same name, was produced at London`s Royal Court Theatre Upstairs as part of their Young Writers’ Festival, 1986.
 Shaun was befriended by his hero, Morrissey, who also interviewed him about the play on Channel 4`s The Tube.
-Shaun continued to write other stage plays for the Liverpool Everyman and the Playhouse, including It`s Nearly June, A Brusque Affair, All Lips and Sex; and Boy, (winner of the Liverpool Echo and Daily Post Best Writing Award), which went on a UK tour before transferring to the Lyric Studio, London.
-His play DRAMA QUEEN was produced in Liverpool as part of the city's Capital of Culture celebrations in 2008.
+Shaun continued to write other stage plays for the Liverpool Everyman and the Playhouse, including ITS NEARLY JUNE, A BRUSQUE AFFAIR, ALL LIPS AND SEX and BOY, (winner of the Liverpool Echo and Daily Post Best Writing Award), which went on a UK tour before transferring to the Lyric Studio, London.
+His play DRAMA QUEEN was produced in Liverpool as part of the city`s Capital of Culture celebrations in 2008.